vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-lookup/README.md

 Once you have created this options component, the component hosting the lookup control should provide two public properties:

 - a property for the options component: e.g. `public optDialog: Type<any> = RefLookupDummyOptComponent;`
-- a propeorty for the options data, e.g. `public options: any;`
+- a property for the options data, e.g. `public options: any;`

 These must then be bound to the lookup control, e.g.: